 Stress Relief and Meditation

 Stress can reduce the activity of the muscles in the intestines, and thus increase transit time (stimulating constipation).
-So if you can learn ways to relieve your stress, your PDS could improve!
+So if you can learn ways to relieve your stress, your functional constipation could improve!

 Meditation can help you relax.
 Since meditation helps you focus on one thing, your breathing.
-Breath is your source of life, and deep breathing (into your stomach) helps you and your intestines relax.
+Breath is your source of life, and deep breathing (into your belly) helps you and your intestines relax.

 You could try any type of meditation.
 Use an app or guided meditation if you’ve never done it before.
 Just 10 minutes a day can make a difference!